moshensky/enterprise-backend-assignment/README.md

 ## TODO

+- [ ] Implement worker that will get waiting printer jobs and complete them one by one
 - [ ] Generate openapi static website
 - [ ] Monitoring
 - [ ] Metrics
 - [ ] Potential improvements (add rate limiter, x docs to print per ip/user per y secs; should it be client side or server side; separate service or app code)